parekhrohan21/ml_analysis/README.md

 For the K means first we are doing the elbow
 Next will be the implementation of K means clustering

-I have added the first couple of plots need to do the next ones

-There is line plot and cluster plot made to understand the Kmeans value.
-Now trying the regression value

 Need to solve the regression line lot then will understand from the inut value if there is intent based shopping